Samuel Greig: Battle of Hogland

 Admiral Greig was then swept away by the Russo-Swedish War that broke out in the summer of 1788.
 He fought an inconclusive battle against the Swedish navy during the Battle of Hogland and he then went to the Swedish fortress of Sveaborg, which he put under a blockade.
 He was however attacked by a violent fever, and having been carried to Reval, died on 26 October 1788, on board of his own ship, Rostislav, after a few days' illness, in the 53rd year of his life.
 As soon as the empress heard of his illness, she, in the utmost anxiety about a life so valuable to herself and her empire, instantly sent for her first physician, Dr Rogerson, and ordered him to proceed immediately to Revel and to do every thing in his power for the admiral's recovery.
 Dr Rogerson obeyed, but all his skill was unavailing.

-The ceremonial of the admiral's funeral in the Tallinn Cathedral was conducted with the utmost pomp and magnificence.
-For some days before it took place the body was exposed in state in the hall of the admiralty, and was afterwards conveyed to the grave on a splendid funeral bier drawn by six horses, covered with black cloth, and attended in public procession by an immense concourse of nobility, clergy, and naval and military officers of all ranks; the whole escorted by large bodies of troops, in different divisions; with tolling of bells and firing of cannon from the ramparts and fleet: every thing in short was calculated to express the sorrow of an empire for the loss of one of its most useful men.
-Catherine, the Empress of Russia, had her architect Giacomo Quarenghi design Greig's tomb.
+The admiral’s funeral was held at Tallinn Cathedral and was conducted with full state honors.
+In the days preceding the ceremony, his body lay in state at the Admiralty hall.
+It was later transported to the cathedral on a funeral bier drawn by six horses and accompanied by a public procession that included members of the nobility, clergy, and naval and military officers.
+Troops formed an escort, while bells tolled and cannon were fired from the ramparts and fleet.
+The ceremony reflected the high regard in which he was held.
+Empress Catherine II of Russia commissioned the architect Giacomo Quarenghi to design Greig’s tomb.